Contact Us 1-800-596-4880

 API Manager: Deploy API Proxies and Manage Policies and Runtime Manager: Create Applications permissions

-Deploy project instance using Anypoint Code Builder desktop UI or command palette commands
+Deploy project instance using Anypoint Code Builder UI or command palette commands

 Allowlist Anypoint Code Builder URLs.
 For more information, see URLs to Allow to Run Anypoint Code Builder.